Will I ever sleep again?

 Is a smart sleeper worth it overall?

-The better alternative to buying the SNOO would be renting the SNOO.
+Perhaps the better alternative to buying the SNOO would be renting the SNOO.
 A SNOO rental is $159 per month— saving you $124 per month.
-But the best alternative?
-Purchasing the Cradlewise.
+Don't forget about thier pre-loved option, too.

 Zoey's Sleep Recipe at 3 Months Old